Ethiopia's army chief of staff has been shot: PM's aide

-ADDIS ABABA (Reuters) - Ethiopia’s army chief of staff has been shot, the prime minister’s press secretary told Reuters on Sunday, hours after a failed coup attempt was reported in a federal state north of the capital.
+ADDIS ABABA (Reuters) - Ethiopia’s army chief of staff has been shot, the prime minister’s press secretary said on Sunday, hours after a failed coup attempt was reported in a federal state north of the capital.

-It was unclear whether General Seare Mekonnen had been killed or wounded.
+It was unclear whether General Seare Mekonnen had been killed or wounded, the press aide, Billene Seyoum, told Reuters.

 On Saturday, the government said there had been a failed coup attempt against the head of regional government in Amhara, one of Ethiopia’s nine federal states.

-The developments underscore the challenges facing the Horn of Africa nation’s new prime minister, Abiy Ahmed, as he tries to spearhead political reforms amid widespread unrest.
+The developments underscore the challenges facing Prime Minister Abiy Ahmed, as he tries to spearhead political reforms amid widespread unrest in the Horn of Africa nation of 100 million people.

+Appearing on state TV late on Saturday, Abiy said some of officials of the Amhara government were in a meeting when a coup attempt occurred.

+“There are a few people who were killed while others were injured,” Abiy said.

 Since coming to power in April last year, Abiy has pushed to open up the once isolated, security-obsessed country.
 His government has released political prisoners, removed bans on political parties and prosecuted officials accused of gross human rights abuses.